Local Authors

 |

-journalist who has spent thirty-five years working on morning daily and
+who has spent thirty-five years working on morning daily and evening

-evening newspapers and is the author of several semi-biographical novels.
-He
+newspapers and is the author of several semi-biographical novels.
+He was

-was brought up in Goldhanger and attended the village school, but now lives
+brought up in Goldhanger and attended the village school, but now lives in

-in the north of England.
-Once Upon An Island was his first novel
+the north of England.
+Once Upon An Island was his first novel (2006)

-(2006) which is clearly semi-autobiographical.
-His own words describing the
+which is clearly semi-autobiographical.
+His own words describing the book

-book are: It is written about places that exist and characters I knew.
-I
+are: It is written about places that exist and characters I knew.
+I grew

 |

-two books.
-In 2012 he was co-author of Ernest Mansfield - Gold or I’m a
+two book: In 2012 he was co-author of Ernest Mansfield - Gold or I’m a

 Dutchman, the biography of a Goldhanger resident and gold prospector